Multiple Reachability in Linear Dynamical Systems: Algorithms on the Affine Plane

 \section{Algorithms on the Affine Plane}

-This section is devoted to proving \Cref{thm:pos1} and \Cref{thm:pos2}.
-We give algorithms for deciding multiple reachability for various targets on the affine plane.
+This section is devoted to the proof of \Cref{thm:pos1}.
 The dimension $d=2$ is fixed.
 The system is given in the form of a $2 \times 2$ matrix with rational entries.
-The eigenvalues of such a matrix can be one of the following: (a)~a~pair of complex conjugates $\lambda, \conj\lambda\in\alg$, (b) two real algebraic roots $\rho_1, \rho_2\in\alg\cap\rel$, or (c) a repeated real root $\rho\in\alg\cap\rel$.
-When the eigenvalues are a pair of complex conjugates and furthermore $|\lambda|=1$ we say that the matrix is a \textbf{rotation}.
+The eigenvalues of such a matrix have one of the following forms: (a)~a~pair of complex conjugates $\lambda, \conj\lambda\in\alg$, (b) two real roots $\rho_1, \rho_2\in\alg\cap\rel$, or (c) a repeated real root $\rho\in\alg\cap\rel$.
+When the eigenvalues are a pair of complex conjugates and $|\lambda|=1$ we say that the matrix is a \textbf{rotation}.

-We will assume that $\lambda/\conj\lambda$ is not a root of unity, because this case is essentially the same as the case when the eigenvalues are real.
-Matrices whose ratios of distinct eigenvalues are not roots of unity, we call \textbf{nondegenerate}.

-We begin by noting the first difference between arbitrary dimension and the affine plane, as regards the multiple reachability problem: when the target is a homogeneous hyperplane (in this case a line passing through the origin), it cannot be reached more than once, unless the matrix has a very special form.
-A consequence of this fact and the work in~\cite{shaullstacs}, which gives an algorithm for deciding single reachability in dimension $2$, is that multiple reachability is decidable for such targets.
-This is not the case in dimension 10 or higher. \begin{proposition} Let $\vp\in\rel^2$ be any point, not the origin, $h$ a line going through the origin given by the normal vector $\vec h\in\rel^2$, and $M\in\rel^{2\times 2}$ a nondegenerate matrix.
-If there are distinct positive integers $n,m\in\nat$ such that both $M^n$ and $M^m$ send $\vp$ to the line $h$, \ie